1. Introduction

 If you liked this guide and want to keep following trends, analysis and good practices about the cloud universe, follow the Skyone blog !
 We are always bringing practical and up -to -date content to those who want to make decisions with more security and future vision.

-FAQ: Frequently asked questions about investing in the cloud
+FAQ: Frequently asked questions about cloud investiment

 Migrating to the cloud is an increasingly common decision among companies that seek scalability, flexibility and innovation.
 But with so many variables involved (such as collection models, resource consumption, exchange, governance) understanding clear costs has become a strategic challenge.